AllanWang/McGill-Public/Comp-409/notes.md

     if me.next == null
         if CAS(tail, me, null) // try set tail back to null return
-        while me.next == null   // someone have just set the tail
+        while me.next == null   // someone has just set the tail
         //spin until you see the new node. me.next.lock = false
     me.next = null